fwardzic/bthfy20/docs/lab02.md

 You need to find the NodePort and Kubernetes Node external IP to access the 'rest-api-agent.

-* Use the following command to display the port exposed by 'rest-api-agent-service' -
+* Use the following command to display the port exposed by 'rest-api-service' -

-    kubectl get service rest-api-agent-service
+    kubectl get service rest-api-service

 * Use the following command to display the 'External-IP' of you kubernetes nodes -